 Conversion of a Gründerzeithaus for collective dwelling

-Association for the removal of barriers in art, in everyday life and in our heads, Vienna (AT) 2016
+Association for Accessibility in Art, in Everyday Life, in Minds, Vienna (AT) 2016

-The “Intersectional city house” in Grundsteingasse is a project by a self-organised association called the Verein für die Barrierefreiheit in der Kunst, im Alltag, im Denken (Association for the Removal of Barriers in Art, in Everyday Life and in Our Heads).
+The “Intersectional city house” in Grundsteingasse is a project by a self-organised association called the Verein für die Barrierefreiheit in der Kunst, im Alltag, im Denken (Association for Accessibility in Art, in Everyday Life, in Minds).
 The association has as its goal not to invest in the ownership of property, but rather to develop and, then, experience a new form of house- and association-based community.
 This is not an example of emergency housing or of improvising affordability, but the building of a way of living together.

 The association includes people with various gender identities and languages and a range of legal residency statuses.
 They have not only worked for years on emancipatory projects, but they have also themselves lived in various residential communities.
 Many of them are anti-racist, queer or artistic activists, or belong to organisations that fight discrimination, or address gender issues.
 In this respect, this new form of living is being developed by people who are already attentive.

 After searching for a long time the association found a house to rent in Grundsteingasse, in the Viennese 16th district, which they developed together with Gabu Heindl, as their architect.